Index

 Angelica Schuyler's husband — who owned the pistols used in the Hamilton-Burr duel

-- INTJJohn C. Calhounrenown
+- INTJJohn C. Calhounnotable

 Not the loudest voice.
 But the one that refused to bend.